Corruption in Republic of Moldova: Perceptions vs. Personal Experiences of Households and Business People

 The results of the study were used to evaluate the impact of the implementation of the National Anti-Corruption Strategy in 2012.

-The tasks of the study are the following:
+The tasks of the study were the following:

 - Identifying the main sources of information about corruption and evaluating the credibility of information on corruption from mass-media;

-- Evaluating the awareness of the population on the threat of corruption for doing business;
+- Evaluating the awareness of the population on the threat of corruption in doing business;

 - Identifying the main causes of corruption and their evolution in time;